Sitecore/docker-images/README.md

 There are some more background and details in this post: [https://invokecommand.net/posts/automatically-build-and-update-base-images](https://invokecommand.net/posts/automatically-build-and-update-base-images).

+### Updates

+- [Added] Specialized SQL Server images with all Sitecore databases embedded **and** volume support, for Sitecore 9.
+- [Changed] all Sitecore 9 images now default has connection strings matching the new specialized SQL Server images.
+- [Added] XM1 CM and CD role images for Sitecore 9.

 ## Prerequisites

 * A **private** Docker repository.
 Any will do, but the easiest is to sign-up for a private plan on [https://hub.docker.com](https://hub.docker.com), the cheapest one is $7/mo.